AI Terms Crib Sheet for Non-Data Scientists

 Automation

-Using AI or other technologies to perform tasks automatically, without human intervention.
+Using AI or other technologies to perform tasks automatically, with servers.
+Private out human intervention.

 Benchmarking AI